hzeller/rpt2pnp/README.md

 With option `-d` or `-p` you choose the GCode output for dispensing or pnp:

      $ ./rpt2pnp -C config.txt mykicadfile.rpt -d > paste-dispensing.gcode
      $ ./rpt2pnp -C config.txt mykicadfile.rpt -p > pick-n-place.gcode

-You can also create a PostScript view of the board/tape layout
+You can also create a PostScript view instead of GCode output with the `-P` option; this is useful to visualize things before messing up a board :)

+     $ ./rpt2pnp -C config.txt mykicadfile.rpt -d -P > dispense.ps
-     $ ./rpt2pnp -C config.txt mykicadfile.rpt -P > out.ps
+     $ ./rpt2pnp -C config.txt mykicadfile.rpt -p -P > pick-n-place.ps

 G-Code
 ------
-Right now, the G-Code templates for processing steps is hardcoded in constant strings in `gcode-picknplace.cc` and `gcode-dispense-printer.cc`
+Right now, the G-Code templates for processing steps is hardcoded in constant strings in `gcode-machine.cc` - if your machine needs different commands, change things there.

 Shortcomings
 ------------